 There are many good budget restaurants and cafes in Kathmandu.
 The trick is to avoid bad hygiene, eat where there are many people and avoid side of the road “street food”.
 These simple precautions will help you avoid problems and enjoy some great food.

-Nestled in a quiet side street is this husband and wife local restaurant.
+Last years runner up holds it’s place.
+Nestled in a quiet side street is this husband and wife local restaurant that also came in as runner up last year.
 Don’t be put off by the plain tables in the little room as the home cooked food is delicious and clean.
 Cheese and spinach momo along with potato momos reign supreme here.